 - Combine 3 Tablespoons of cornstarch and 3 Tablespoons of water in a mug and stir together.

-- Pour the cornstarch slurry into the saucepan, and whisk constantly.
+- Pour the cornstarch slurry into the saucepan and whisk constantly.

 - The sauce will thicken to a gravy to pour over your slow cooker pot roast.

-TO SERVE SLOW COOKER POT ROAST
+TO SERVE POT ROAST RECIPE

-- This recipe for pot roast in the slow cooker feeds my family of 4 and makes at least 2 lunches with the leftovers!
+- This recipe for a pot roast in the slow cooker feeds my family of 4 and makes at least 2 lunches with the leftovers!
 We usually pair it with an Easy Dinner Salad.

 - Use your Instant Pot for Steamed Broccoli on the side and dinner practically cooked itself!
 (I know you love your slow cooker, but curious if the Instant Pot is right for you?
 Read my review.)